tobialbertino/skripsi/readme.md

 ## structure folder

+The following is the project folder structure that will be used:
-- root
+- root level
-- BreaKHis_v1 (download first and extract here)
+- BreaKHis_v1.tar.gz (download first and extract here)
+- BreaKHis_v1 (folder extraction result)
 - Folds.csv (download first)
 - src (folder where code to be executed)
   - output (folder model result saved)
   - BreakHis-1.ipynb (Praprocess mainly, run first.
 Read markdown notes)
+  - magnify-Praprocess.ipynb (continued after preprocess 1)
   - BreakHis-2.ipynb (use transfer learning RestNet)
   - BreakHis-3.ipynb (use transfer learning RestNet50v2)
-  - BreakHis-4.ipynb (use transfer learning DenseNet)
+  - BreakHis-4.ipynb (use transfer learning DenseNet121)

-for other files will be generated in the code especially the preprocess section, you can ignore other structures, or can be understood during the code process,
+for other files will be generated in the code especially the preprocess section and praprocess magnify, you can ignore other structures, or can be understood during the code process,
-- other folder at the root level is used for convenience in using the image generator data
+- other folder at the root level is used for convenience in using the image generator data and and easy in the preprocess folder structure

 ## used file